-Springtime on the Outer Banks
+Outer Banks Spring

 As the breeze runs over the ocean inland, many restaurants open their doors and windows for the season.
 Preparation of the teeming produce and fresh seafood begins to flourish, including the large supply of soft shell crabs.
 The OBX is one of the first to see these soft shell blue crabs during the early season and is therefore one of the largest suppliers on the East Coast.
 Catch your own at OBX Shrimping or Crabbing or visit one of the many local seafood markets to curb your appetite.
 If you're looking for more things to do in Outer Banks in April or Outer Banks in May, check out our "Fresh Fun Finds" blog with even more ideas.